Callistus25/Project-6-Web-Solution-with-Wordpress/Project.md

 3. An EC2 Linux server as a database (DB) server.

 ### Step 1 —  LAUNCH AN EC2 INSTANCE THAT WILL SERVE AS “WEB SERVER by preparing a Web Server. ###
--Launch an EC2 instance that will serve as "Web Server" using Redhat OS.
+- Launch an EC2 instance that will serve as "Web Server" using Redhat OS.
 ![alt](./Images/Redhat%20EC2.JPG)

 - Create 3 volumes in the same availability zone as your Web Server EC2, each of 10 GiB.